egor-tensin/setup-cygwin/README.md

 -------------------

 Some packages install symlinks in /usr/bin along with real executables.
-An example is package "gcc", which (as of November 2021) installs symlink `cc`, pointing to the real executable `gcc.exe`.
+An example is package "gcc-core", which (as of November 2021) installs symlink `cc`, pointing to the real executable `gcc.exe`.
 Calling Cygwin symlinks from Windows' command prompt is unsupported, but might be convenient so there's an option to convert them to hardlinks instead (the `hardlinks` parameter).